alteredtech/SYS6034-project/Project-Paper.md

 * State of Charge Corrections: Some entries indicated a decrease in the state of charge (SoC) during a session (end SoC lower than start SoC).
 These instances were corrected by inverting the the start SoC and end SoC values where appropriate.
 Charges exceeding 100% or beginning at or below 0% were excluded.
 * Charger Type Discrepancies: All charger levels (Level 1, Level 2, DC Fast) showed nearly identical average charging rates, contrary to real-world expectations.
 This raised concerns about the data's realism, prompting further evaluation of charging efficiency distributions.

 To improve dataset focus and reduce noise from geographical variability, only records from Los Angeles were retained.
-Results from

 Feature Engineering